changoloco066/TaEisHeauton/README.md

 └── ui/             → (planned) MainActivity — screen to paste/import raw text
 ```

-Each package has a single responsibility, mirroring the structure used in [DukeQuill](../dukequill), an earlier Java spell-checker project.

 ## How the parser works

 Source text is structured like this: